 The proposed project will allow trains up to 10,000 feet long to be loaded and unloaded at on-dock rail facilities at marine terminals to streamline rail operations, remove bottlenecks, and reduce the need for local truck trips.

-The Port of Long Beach has prepared a draft Environmental Impact Report (EIR) on the proposed project, fully studying the effects of the project on air quality, water quality, transportation, biological resources, and other issues.
-The public will have several opportunities to comment on the draft EIR in person and in writing before it is considered by the Board of Harbor Commissioners.
+The Port of Long Beach has prepared a Environmental Impact Report (EIR) on the proposed project, fully studying the effects of the project on air quality, water quality, transportation, biological resources, and other issues.
+The public had several opportunities to comment on the draft EIR in person and in writing before the final EIR is considered by the Board of Harbor Commissioners.

-To see the draft EIR for the Pier B On-Dock Rail Support Facility, go to www.polb.com/ceqa
+To see the final EIR for the Pier B On-Dock Rail Support Facility, go to www.polb.com/ceqa.